Save Seahorses: Report Your Sightings!

 We know very little about the population of seahorses around New Jersey and New York!

 Understanding seahorses is crucial to the protection and conservation of this unique and beautiful fish.
-The more we know, the more we can do to protect them.

 The Northern lined seahorse (Hippocampus erectus) is the only native seahorse along the Jersey Shore.